WAMF/kiss_queue/README.md

 - **Simple**: Minimal API surface, easy to understand
 - **Reliable**: Battle-tested patterns from cloud message queuing services
-- **Flexible**: Works with any backend via clean interface
+- **Flexible**: Works with any backend via clean interface, supports any serialization format
 - **Performant**: Optimized for high throughput and low latency
-- **Testable**: Comprehensive test suite included
+- **Testable**: Comprehensive test suite with 87 tests included
-- **Production Ready**: Used in production applications
+- **Production Ready**: Used in production applications with full serialization support

-Perfect for microservices, event-driven architectures, background job processing, and any application that needs reliable async message processing.
+Perfect for microservices, event-driven architectures, background job processing, and any application that needs reliable async message processing with flexible data serialization.

 ---